-Michael Bierut and his team designed the environmental graphics for their headquarters in New York City.
+Michael Bierut and his team on Pentagram designed the environmental graphics for their headquarters in New York City.
 They incorporated the organization’s five core values into their interior design: transformational change, team, leadership, respect and humility.

 Teach for America was founded by Wendy Kopp in 1989, who started recruiting recent college graduates to teach in schools.
 In 25 years, they have grown form teaching 6 regions to inspiring 52 regions across the country, with 6,000 teachers and over 28,000 students.